 Taken from here:

 In April 1846, a group of Midwestern families left Independence, Missouri, bound for California.
-Their wagon train rolled over the Great Plains and through the Rockies, but was seriously delayed when a “shortcut” leading southwest was anything but.
-A breakdown in civilized behavior followed: the emigrants quarreled constantly; one man killed another; an old man was left on the trail to die.
+Their wagon train rolled over the Great Plains and through the Rockies but was seriously delayed when a “shortcut” leading southwest was anything but that.
+A breakdown in civilized behavior followed: the emigrants quarreled constantly; one man killed another; an older man was left on the trail to die.

 An early and severe snowstorm that prevented passage over the High Sierra forced the ill-fated party to spend the winter near present-day Truckee.
 Forty-one of the 89 would-be settlers perished.
 When their provisions and oxen were consumed, the desperate emigrants finally cannibalized their dead friends and relatives.

-Along the trail you will see five different signs that start to tell you both the story of the area and of the Donner Party.
+Along the trail, you will see five different signs that tell you both the story of the area and of the Donner Party.

 The area that you walk through is incredibly beautiful and has a lush forest with small grassy fields.
-It was beautiful in the summer but I imagine it being pretty barren in the winter.
+It was beautiful in the summer, but I imagine it is pretty barren in the winter.

-About halfway through the trail you will see the plaque that is dedicated to the party itself, as it was their camp spot, under a massive dead tree.
+About halfway through the trail, you will see the plaque that is dedicated to the party itself, as it was their camp spot.
+It is under a massive dead tree.

-As you continue along the path it starts to tell you about the outcome of the “shortcut” that they took and the amount of people who they lost.
-It is a pretty depressing story to say the least, but there were a decent amount of people that did survive the ordeal.
+As you continue along the path, the plaques start to tell you about the outcome of the “shortcut” that they took and the number of people who they lost.
+It is a pretty depressing story, to say the least, but there were a decent amount of people that did survive the ordeal.

-All in all, this short stop is a great way to understand the struggles and hardships of the westward expansion in the 1800’s.
+All in all, this small park is a great way to understand the struggles and hardships of westward expansion in the 1800’s.
 It is a great place to see on a road trip as it will give a more human element to the famous story.
-It shouldn’t take more then 15-30 minutes to see the whole site.
+It shouldn’t take more than 15-30 minutes to see the whole site.
 Let me know in the comments if you have been.